iCosmosNeuroverse/iC0nstruct/README.md

 ## Another Weekend Day 2 - Car 3d model replication Weekend

 1. Download  [Rhino3d 5.0](https://www.rhino3d.com/download/archive/rhino/5/latest/).
-2. Replicate car model session by yutuber and cnc expert, _inspire_.
+2. Replicate car model session by youtuber and cnc expert, _inspire_.
+I'll guide you through any ux control that you may miss while observing the tutorial.
 3. Please post your replication to your social media with the tag #iC0nstruct course, I replicated this 3d car model with no prior experience!
 You can also link to this repository as well to help others gain the pleasure of car design.

 ## Another Weekend Day 3 - Your own car design!!!